-Residents, business owners, elected officials, environmental activists, and engaged parents are coming out strong to support Victoria’s re-election!
+Thank you to all the residents, business owners, elected officials, environmental activists, and engaged parents supported my re-election!

 Read more of the reasons folks are supporting Victoria’s re-election: